PhasecoreX/docker-red-discordbot/README.md

 As with any Docker run command, you can also specify it as a docker-compose.yml file for easier management.
 Check the examples folder for example docker-compose.yml files based on the run command above.

 ### Updates
-If you find out that Red-Discordbot was updated, simply issue the `[p]restart` command.
-Red-Discordbot will gracefully shut down, update itself, and then start back up.
+If you find out that Red-DiscordBot was updated, simply issue the `[p]restart` command.
+Red-DiscordBot will gracefully shut down, update itself, and then start back up.

-Consider using the [UpdateNotify](https://github.com/PhasecoreX/PCXCogs) cog I created to get notifications when Red-Discordbot updates!
+Consider using the [UpdateNotify](https://github.com/PhasecoreX/PCXCogs) cog I created to get notifications when Red-DiscordBot updates!

 ## Some Extra Stuff